todo-make-username/data-processing-struct/README.md

 ## Overview
 **Overview [short version]:**\
-You start with a base class and data processing property attributes.
-You end with fully typed, processed, and valdiated object from an array of data.
+You start with a base class containing data processing property attributes.
+You end with a fully typed, processed, and validated object from an array of data.

 **Overview [long version]:**\
 One main pain point for anyone working in PHP is processing and validating associative arrays that come from various sources ($_POST, PDO, json_decode, etc).
 Then we run into the repetitive task of having to revalidate that the data we want exists in the array and it is the correct type, every time we use that data in a new method (I mean, you don't have to, but it is safer that way).
 This can be nearly eliminated by passing around pre-processed data objects (like a struct in other languages) instead of arrays.
 This library is how we turn those arrays into objects while also processing and validating the data without all the boilerplate.

-**There are 4 main actions this library was designed to help with:**
+**There are 4 main actions this library was designed to help with:**\
 1. Hydrate an object's public properties using an associative array of data.
 	* Hydration attributes can act as chainable setter methods that can use the incoming data to assign the object's property something different.
 	* For example, when the attribute `#[JsonDecode(true)]` is used on a property, it will expect a json string during hydration and then parses it.
 Then it uses that array in the next hydration attribute or saves it to the property.